-You no doubt have already identified the manufacturer of the equipment items you are ordering and have made your procurement decision based on the features and relative cost involved.
+By this point, you've most likely identified the manufacturer of the equipment items you are ordering, and have made your procurement decision based on the features and relative costs involved.
 You may also need to decide on the distributor you will use to deliver and install the equipment.
 If you have multiple distributors to choose from you need to look at five basic considerations:

 - Reputation - Are they known to be honest in their dealings with other customers?
 Are they easy to work with?
 Do they do what they say?